FAA still needs to strengthen Boeing oversight after Max crashes, inspector general says

 But fully putting those recommendations into practice could take five years, according to a timeline set out by the agency.

-A Boeing spokesman said Wednesday the company would not comment ahead of the report’s public release.
+Boeing said in a statement that the company has made significant changes to reinforce safety practices, while also making progress on several recommendations outlined in the report.

+“As part of our ongoing efforts, we have made meaningful improvements across our company, including organizational changes, enhanced compliance policies and training initiatives, and the creation of new mechanisms to further ensure transparent safety and quality reporting,” the company said.

-About half of the report focuses on an oversight system known as Organization Designation Authorization (ODA).
-Other investigators have said the system was partly responsible for the agency missing flaws in the design of new software on the Max ahead of crashes in Indonesia and Ethiopia that killed 346 people.
+About half of the report focuses on an oversight system known as Organization Designation Authorization.
+Other investigators have said the system was partly responsible for the agency missing flaws in the design of new software on the Max before crashes in Indonesia and Ethiopia that killed 346 people.

-The inspector general’s office previously raised concerns about the oversight system in 2015.
-While the inspector general noted in the new report that the FAA did undertake some changes, it said the agency needs to do more to ensure its small staff was focusing on the biggest risks posed by the system.
+The inspector general’s office raised concerns about the oversight system in 2015.
+While the inspector general noted in the new report that the FAA did undertake some changes, it said the agency needs to do more to ensure that its small staff was focusing on the biggest risks posed by the system.

 “It is not clear that FAA’s current oversight structure and processes can identify future high-risk safety concerns at the ODA,” the inspector general wrote.